ksurajsingh/shadow_clone/readme.md

 - [ ] fix this page
 - [ ] try and test omarchy
 - [ ] try and test prasoon rangan and others
+- [ ] try and test no-script installation
 - [ ] Add a disclaimer -
       1. at your own risk
       2. check packages file for the packges requiores [ 🤔 if you could use the packages.md for actuall files that are going to be downlaoded . ]